 Her sole concession to the passing years was to abandon the hair dye she had long employed to disguise the odd stray strand of silver, and her hair was now as white as her husband’s.
 Her dress was of a cerulean blue satin that almost matched the sky, fashionable enough with its small waist and wide skirt, but Demelza had never cared for the frills and furbelows so beloved by the ladies of London society.

 A merry calvacade straggled along behind them.
-Their two daughters - Clowance Lady Fitzmaurice, in pale green satin brocade, walking arm-in-arm with her sister Bella, as dark as the other was fair - chattering to catch up with each other’s news as if they hadn’t seen each other barely a month ago.
-Their husbands followed, deep in an important discussion about a cricket match at Lords between the MCC and Sussex.
+Their two daughters, Clowance Lady Fitzmaurice, in pale green satin brocade, walked arm-in-arm with her sister Bella, as dark as the other was fair, chattering to catch up with each other’s news as if they hadn’t seen each other barely a month ago.
+Their husbands followed, deep in discussion regarding the outcome of a cricket match at Lords between the MCC and Sussex.

 Bringing up the rear were several of the servants from Nampara, in their Sunday best.